Eurovision Song Contest 2009: Armenia and Azerbaijan

 There were several conflicts between Armenia and Azerbaijan during the 2009 contest.

 After the first semi-final, Azerbaijani broadcaster İctimai Television (İTV) complained to the EBU over the introductory "postcard" preceding the Armenian entry, since the video clip had included a depiction of We Are Our Mountains, a monumental statue located in the unrecognized Nagorno-Karabakh republic, which is considered to be a de jure part of Azerbaijan.
 As a result of the complaint, the statue was edited out during the finals.
 However, Armenian broadcaster Public Television Company of Armenia (AMPTV) retaliated during the results presentations by having the monument displayed on a video screen in the background, and having its spokesperson Sirusho read the Armenian results from a clipboard decorated with a photo of the monument.

 There were also allegations that no number had been shown for the public to call and vote for the Armenian entry during the İTV telecast in Azerbaijan.
-Representatives of the broadcaser denied these allegations by showing a video that showed an untampered signal during the Armenian performance.
+Representatives of the broadcaster denied these allegations by showing a video that showed an untampered signal during the Armenian performance.
 However, a subsequent EBU investigation found that İTV had blurred out the number for the Armenian entry and distorted the television signal when the Armenian performers were on stage.
 The EBU fined İTV an undisclosed sum and is said to have threatened to exclude the broadcaster from the competition for up to three years if further infractions of the rules are made.

 In August 2009, a number of Azerbaijanis who had voted for the Armenian entry during the 2009 contest were summoned for questioning at the Ministry of National Security in Baku, during which they were accused of being "unpatriotic" and "a potential security threat".
 This incident initiated an EBU investigation that resulted in a change to the Eurovision rules to allow a participating broadcaster to be liable "for any disclosure of information which could be used to identify voters".
 Despite the conflict, Armenia gave Azerbaijan 1 point in the final, the second and final time the two countries have exchanged points as of 2025 (Armenia previously gave 2 points to Azerbaijan in the semi-final of the 2008 contest).